If you are interested in continuing your professional development beyond the BLC credential, you may be interested in working towards earning our new

 WHERE TO TAKE THE COURSES IN THIS PROGRAM

-NRECA offers the opportunity to take BLC courses several times each year at the following events:
+NRECA also offers the opportunity to take BLC courses several times each year at the following events:

 NOTE: Please check each event's schedule to see what courses are being offered.